jundalisay/superb/content/en/research/einstein/relativity/section-16.md

 Instead, the contraction of moving bodies comes from the two fundamental principles of my theory without the introduction of particular hypotheses [i.e. the contraction comes from spacetime itself].

 The prime factor involved is not the motion in itself,<!--  to which we cannot attach any meaning, --> but the motion with respect to the body of reference chosen.
-Thus=
+Thus:
 - for a coordinate system moving with the earth, the mirror system of Michelson and Morley is not shortened
 - but it is shortened for a coordinate system which is at rest relatively to the sun